Get access to an advanced food database and let our carb calculator do the work for you.

 Carbs turn into glucose once you’ve digested them.
-Therefore the carbs of your meals and drinks directly affects your blood glucose level.
+Therefore, the carbs of your meals and drinks directly affect your blood glucose level.
 That is why understanding the nuts and bolts of carb counting can make your day a lot easier.

 Counting carbohydrates also makes it possible for you to match your insulin requirements with your meals – and this can be a great way of managing your blood glucose levels.

 The ultimate goal is to help you keep your blood glucose as close to target range as possible, as often as possible.

 But counting carbohydrates requires discipline, hard work and patience.

 And to really get the calculation method under your skin means understanding carbohydrates and adjusting your insulin doses accordingly.

 Hedia is your personal diabetes assistant that calculates the carbs in your meal for you.
 Those carbs – together with your current blood glucose level, and your insulin sensitivity – will allow Hedia to give you an insulin recommendation.

 When downloading Hedia to your phone, and creating your own personal user, you tell us: